HL7/fhir-shorthand/input/pagecontent/index.md

   `ICD10CM#C004  "Malignant neoplasm of lower lip, inner aspect"`

-* A code defined in FHIR, with an explicit version:
+* A code with an explicit version set specified with bar syntax:

   `http://hl7.org/fhir/CodeSystem/example-supplement|201801103#chol-mmol`

+* As an alternative to the bar syntax, set the version of a Coding directly:

+  `* myCoding.version = "201801103"`

-* Setting the 'type' element in Signature (a Coding type):
+* Set the 'type' element in a Signature:

   `* type = urn:iso-astm:E1762-95:2013#1.2.840.10065.1.12.1.2 "Coauthor's Signature"`

-To set the less-common properties of a Coding, use a [fixed value rule](#fixed-value-rules), for example:
+* Set one of the lesser-used attributes of a Coding:

   `* myCoding.userSelected = true`

-For code systems that encode the version separately from the URL, the version can be specified either using the bar syntax, as above, or by setting the `version` element of Coding in a fixed value rule:

-`* myCoding.version = "1.0.2"`

 ##### CodeableConcept